 Most importantly, these heavy rains are capable of causing mudslides that can wipe out trails in just a matter of a few minutes.
 Click HERE to see a summer storm at the Grand Canyon to illustrate the type of conditions you could experience if you’re out on a trail when a rainstorm moves in.

-As a result, any hiker wanting to attempt their rim-to-rim hike in late summer or early fall will need to be prepared for this weather phenomena.
-A rain jacket may not be enough to protect you, particularly as you are exposed on the upper portions of the trail.
+As a result, any hiker wanting to attempt their rim-to-rim hike in late summer or early fall will need to be prepared for this weather phenomenon.
+A rain jacket may not be enough to protect you, particularly as you are exposed to the upper portions of the trail.
 Moreover, if the air temperature drops significantly, hypothermia could become a much bigger risk.

 #4 – Unreliable water sources